 A City Year is more than just a gap year

-I was almost 18 when I started my AmeriCorps year, and I was a little intimidated at first.
-Most of the other AmeriCorps members on my team were between 22 and 24, so I felt like I had a lot to learn.
+I was 18 when I started my AmeriCorps year, and I was a little intimidated at first.
+Most of the other AmeriCorps members on my team were recent college graduates, so I felt like I had a lot to learn.
 I quickly realized that while I didn't have the same academic credentials as my teammates, I still had something to contribute to my team and my students.
-During high school, I attended and tutored in inner-city schools in Washington, DC, so I had relevant real-world experiences in terms of what it would be like to serve as an AmeriCorps member.
+During high school, I attended and tutored students in Washington, D.C., so I had relevant real-world experiences in terms of what it would be like to serve as an AmeriCorps member.

-The thing I loved most about being an AmeriCorps member was working with my diverse team.
-Although I'd interacted with many different types of people, I had never worked with so many people of different ages who came from all over the country.
+The thing I loved most about being an AmeriCorps member was working with my team.
+Although I'd interacted with many different types of people, I had never worked with so many people of different ages, who came from all over the country.
 I had a very impressive team, who went on to impressive careers-two went to law school, four went to medical school, two went on to graduate school for teaching/education, one went to teach abroad, and one started a career with City Year.
 Because of our varying aspirations and interests, everyone brought their own perspectives and strengths to the table.
 It also really helped that everyone spoke different languages and had studied different subjects in college.

 One of the biggest things I learned from my experience is that doing a gap year with City Year isn't what some may imagine a gap year is like.
 It's different than traveling or doing part-time work.
 City Year is full-time and you will work harder than you ever have before.
 You will also mature, gain valuable skills and meet some of the most compassionate teammates who will become your lifelong best friends, all while devoting yourself to a cause greater than self.
 City Year is the motivation and focus you need after high school to find out which field you're passionate about, whether you want to go to college or take an alternate path.